-By Max Malkovich.
-Last updated 28th June 2022.
+By Danielle Graves.
+Last Updated 10th October 2023.
 Welcome to our guide on making compensation claims against the council.

 Making a personal injury claim against the council in any circumstance can be complicated and often proves to be very stressful for those involved.
 This is notably true for those who are still suffering from their injury, be it physically, emotionally or even financially.
 Making a claim against your local council for accident compensation can feel particularly daunting as they are such a large organisation and it can sometimes be too overwhelming or intimidating for some people to cope with, especially if they have no experience of personal injury claims at all.

 Seeking help from a specialist personal injury solicitor from a reputable Claims Management Company can be very beneficial when pursuing compensation claims against the council.
 Legal Helpline can make the claim on your behalf so that you can concentrate on your recovery.
 Our legal team are highly experienced and know what needs to be done to give your case the best possible chance of a successful outcome to get you the compensation you deserve.

 If would like advice on how to go about suing your local council or authority for an injury you have sustained that wasn’t your fault, have a read through this guide and feel free to call us at Legal Helpline on 0161 696 9685 for further guidance.

 - Council Compensation Claims – When Could I Claim?

 - Can You Make A Claim Against The Council Or Local Authority As An Employee?

 - Claims Against Local Authorities – Time Limits

 - Suing The Council With A No Win No Fee Solicitor